Aggregative Efficiency of Bayesian Learning in Networks: Organizational Applications

 Within some organizations, information is fragmented among various subgroups (departments, product divisions, trading desks) that fail to communicate with each other, creating \emph{information silos}.\footnote{We thank Suraj Malladi for suggesting this application.} These silos have a number of causes: compensation structures that discourage collaboration between teams, different subunits storing information in mutually incompatible databases, or technical language barriers that stop ideas from flowing between specialties.\footnote{\citet{sethi2016communication} show that a silo-like information segregation may become endogenously entrenched in an organization as each agent learns the subjective perspectives of the people she talks to most often.
 This encourages the agent to keep consulting the same people's opinions in the future, as she can better account for their subjective biases and extract more precise information from their opinions.} \citet{tett2015silo} documents the prevalence of information silos in government bureaucracies, technology firms, and banks, noting that many of these silos persist for many decades.
 She joins a number of other authors and management consultants in arguing that information silos are a necessary evil for running a complex workforce, but they hurt the organization by obstructing internal information exchange.\footnote{Arguments in favor of eliminating information silos are common in the popular press: see for example, \citet{gleeson2013silo} and \citet*{edmondson2019cross}.}

 We use a generations network to show that information silos may benefit the organization compared with fully transparent data sharing,\footnote{Similar network structures can also improve social learning in experimentation settings.
-In a model where a sequence of short-lived, behavioral agents take turns interacting with a multi-armed bandit, \citet*{immorlica2020incentivizing} show that an observation structure featuring many information silos ensures at least one silo produces a large amount of information about the payoffs of each bandit arm, thus improving the welfare of later agents who observe all the information generated in every silo.} when the organization's success primarily depends on the actions of a few executives who can observe and process the behavior in all the silos. \begin{cor} In a generations network with $K\ge2$ agents per generation, suppose positions $\{2,...,K\}$ are partitioned into $N\ge1$ silos $S_{1},...,S_{N}$ so that each position $k$ only observe predecessors in the same silo, $\Psi_{k}=S_{n}$ for $k\in S_{n}$, while agents in the first position can observe all of the silos, $\Psi_{1}=\{2,...,K\}.$ Agents in the first position eventually aggregate $\lim_{t\to\infty}\frac{r_{(t-1)K+1}}{t}=\sum_{n=1}^{N}\frac{2|S_{n}|-1}{|S_{n}|}$ signals per generation.
-Agents in position $k\in S_{n}$ in silo $n$ eventually aggregate $\lim_{t\to\infty}\frac{r_{(t-1)K+k}}{t}=\frac{2|S_{n}|-1}{|S_{n}|}$ signals per generation. \end{cor} The agents in positions $S_{n}$ form an information silo for each $1\le n\le N$.
+In a model where a sequence of short-lived, behavioral agents take turns interacting with a multi-armed bandit, \citet*{immorlica2020incentivizing} show that an observation structure featuring many information silos ensures at least one silo produces a large amount of information about the payoffs of each bandit arm, thus improving the welfare of later agents who observe all the information generated in every silo.} when the organization's success primarily depends on the actions of a few executives who can observe and process the behavior in all the silos.
+Consider a generations network with $K+1\ge2$ agents per generation.
+Suppose positions $\{1,...,K\}$ are the workers partitioned into $N\ge1$ silos $S_{1},...,S_{N}$ so that each position $k$ only observe predecessors in the same silo, $\Psi_{k}=S_{n}$ for $k\in S_{n}$, while the agents in position $K+1$ are executives who can observe all of the silos, $\Psi_{K+1}=\{1,...,K\}.$ Figure \ref{fig:infosilos} shows an example with two information silos that contain one and two workers respectively in each generation.
 As a new cohort of workers join the organization, each newcomer learns by observing their seniors from the same silo, and information does not flow across different silos.
-Agents in position 1 are executives who observe all predecessors in silos.
-Corollary \ref{cor:silo} shows that executives can aggregate up to $K-1$ signals per generation, depending on the sizes of the silos.
-Figure \ref{fig:infosilos} shows an example with two information silos that contain one and two agents respectively in each generation.
-Social learning can aggregate more than three signals per generation for the executives when there are silos.
-By contrast, the executives' information improves by no more than three signals per generation starting from generation 3 in the maximal generations network (Proposition \ref{prop:r_for_gens}), which represents an organization with full data transparency.